How to Get Dried Glue Off Painted Wood?

 3- Lemon with salt

-The lemon and salt blend is an ideal way to clean glue stains from unfinished wood furniture.
+The lemon and salt blend is also an ideal way to clean glue stains from unfinished wood furniture.
+This natural and homemade method is helpful if you have very light stains of glue left on the surface.

 • Cut the lemon in half